Borny/rtfm/pwa.md

 ### Enable notification

-First we ask the user to enable notification, otherwise nothing will work afterwards
+First we ask the user to enable notification, otherwise nothing will work afterwards.

 In any JS file: